jeanbaptistemora/fluidattacks-universe2/docs/src/docs/types/031/description.md

 ---
-id: f031
+id: description
-title: Excessive privileges
+title: Description
 sidebar_label: Description
 slug: /types/031
 ---

-## Description

 The application, a user or a role have more privileges than they require.
 This can be leveraged by an attacker to execute normally restricted actions on a system.

-## Requirements
+## Criteria

 - [R186.
 Use the principle of least privilege](https://docs.fluidattacks.com/criteria/system/186)